 The resulting shearing forces cause different levels in the brain to move relative to one another.
 This movement produces stretching and tearing of axons (diffuse axonal injury) and the insulating myelin sheath, injuries which are the major cause of loss of consciousness in head trauma.
 Small blood vessels are also damaged causing bleeding (petechial hemorrhages) deep within the brain.

 Collectively these injuries can result in swelling of the brain.
 If the pressure within the skull is not relieved through surgery, cooling or medication, the brain will gradually be pushed down through the opening at the base of the skull, the foramen magnum.
 Nuclei in the brain stem controlling breathing and cardiac function will eventually be compressed resulting in death.

-While not all head injuries are severe and life threatening, a person still should talk with a medical specialist and determine the full extent of their traumatic head injury.
-Often one may only experience a few head injury symptoms, but after a full array of medical testing the extent of a traumatic brain injury can be determined.
+While not all head injuries are severe and life-threatening, a person still should talk with a medical specialist and determine the full extent of their traumatic head injury.
+Often one may only experience a few head injury symptoms, but after a full array of medical testing, the extent of a traumatic brain injury can be determined.
 Due to the nature of the loss and the expenses of medical care for a head injury patient, families of head injury patients must seek redress and monetary recovery in the courts from the negligent party that caused the injuries.
-In a lawsuit involving a traumatic brain injury, the brain injury lawyer will seek to recover:
+In a lawsuit involving a traumatic brain injury, our reputable personal injury lawyers in Houston will seek to recover:

 - Medical expenses for the past and for the future

 - Nursing care and rehabilitation for the past and future

 - Physical disfigurement